cannatag/ldap3/README.txt

     - Fixed caseInsensitiveDictionary for keys() and values() methods
     - Added to_json() method to attributes when using caseInsensitiveDict (default)
     - Fixed matching of certificate name in ssl with Python2
+    - Attributes names and formatters are checked even if schema is not read by the server

 * 0.9.5.4 2014.09.22
     - Fixed security issue in lazy connections (thanks Moritz)